pnnl/tesp/doc/examples/Consensus_Usecase.rst

     _ Copyright (C) 2021-2022 Battelle Memorial Institute _ file: Consensus_Usecase.rst

-Consensus-based Transactive Communities  Draft Examples and Documents
+Consensus-based Transactive Communities - Example and Documents
 ========================================

 This section links to models and design documents for a Consensus-based Transactive Communities use-case